ngsilverman/android-stacklayout/README.md

 # Android StackLayout

-Custom ViewGroup of which the top element can be swept away.
-It's worth noting the library currently lacks support for a lot of practical features (See TODOs) and isn't much more than a proof of concept at this point.
+Custom ViewGroup of which the top element can be swept away in all directions.

 ## Attributes